-- 14. During Calibration xCCCC (MSB justified) is presented at the output data bus, toggling on the LSB (and higher) data bits occurs at completion of calibration.
-This behavior can be used as an option to determine calibration state. - 15.
-Use test_io = 0x41 for Checkerboard outputs on DDR Outputs. - 16.
-Use test_io = 0x71 for all ones/zeroes outputs on DDR Outputs.
+^{17.} During Calibration xCCCC (MSB justified) is presented at the output data bus, toggling on the LSB (and higher) data bits occurs at completion of calibration.
+This behavior can be used as an option to determine calibration state.

 Equivalent Circuits